 Every investment has its benefits and drawbacks.
 Micro-flipping has got some too.
 Investors must cautiously look into both to see if it’s a fitting investment choice.

 - It’s a passive form of investment therefore, a little sweat equity is involved.

 - Investors have possession of the flip property for a few days to a few weeks, which determines a rapid turnaround.

-- Real estate micro flipping is a hands-off process.
+- Real estate micro-flipping is a hands-off process.
 They do not take part in the fixing of the house.
-They act as the middleman between the interested buyers and the motivated sellers.
+They act as the middleman between interested buyers and motivated sellers.